Gillian Keegan recently secured her first Cabinet position after she was appointed Education Secretary by Prime Minister Rishi Sunak.

 The MP also made headlines during the pandemic when a journalist on BBC Radio 4’s Today programme asked her a specific question about social distancing rules and she responded with “I don’t know.”

-Who else has been Education Secretary in 2022?
+Who else was Education Secretary before Keegan?

 Donelan had succeeded Nadhim Zahawi, whose predecessor was Gavin Williamson.
-Williamson was sacked from the role by Johnson in September 2021, and recently had to resign as Minister of State Without Portfolio after becoming embroiled in a bullying scandal.
+Williamson was sacked from the role by Johnson in September 2021, and later had to resign as Minister of State Without Portfolio after becoming embroiled in a bullying scandal.